mcmilk/7-Zip-Benchmarking/README.md

 Here a small How To and what you will need:

-- a running windows system, for crating the benchmarks with [wtime](https://github.com/mcmilk/wtime)
+- a windows system, for creating the benchmarks with [wtime](https://github.com/mcmilk/wtime)
 - `RunTests.cmd` is an example on how I benchmark [7-Zip ZS](https://github.com/mcmilk/7-Zip-zstd/)
 - some linux box, for running `Logfile2csv.sh`
   - this script will generate `csv` files from the logfiles